core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This and the following sections define the required set of REST interfaces between an RD, endpoints and lookup clients.
 Although the examples throughout these sections assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
-Only multicast discovery operations are not possible on HTTP, and Simple Registration can not be executed as base attribute (which is mandatory for HTTP) can not be used there.
+Only multicast discovery operations are not possible on HTTP, and Simple Registration can not be executed as the base attribute (which is mandatory for HTTP) can not be used there.
 In all definitions in these sections, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
 An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces.